hantsy/spring-r2dbc-sample/docs/intro.md

     .log()
 ```

-Similarly executing a *delete* query also get the number of update rows.
+Similarly executing a *delete* query is also to get the number of affected rows.

 ## R2dbc Clients

 There are some client libraries which wraps R2dbc's `Connection`, `Statement` etc, and hide the complexity of the raw R2dbc APIs.

-In Spring core framework, there is a new refactored `DatabaseClient`.
+In Spring, there is a new refactored `DatabaseClient` brought in the upcoming Spring 5.3.
 Spring Data R2dbc provides a light ORM mapping features based on `DatabaseClient`.

 We will explore the `DatabaseClient`  in the next post.

+You can get the [sample codes](https://github.com/hantsy/spring-r2dbc-sample/) from my github.